 There are two groups of ‘Options’ subjects for pupils to choose from:

 |Duke of Edinburgh||Bronze / Silver / Gold||Duke of Edinburgh||Bronze / Silver / Gold|

 |PE||BTEC Level 1 / GCSE|

-Students can choose one Option from each group.
-The subjects offered all have strong practical emphasis and are accredited.
-Students have a wide range of choice about what they learn.
+Students can choose one from each group.
+These are all interesting and attractive subjects, most of which have a strong practical emphasis and all are accredited.
+Our students have a wide range of choice about what they learn.
 This means that they can develop their particular talents in an enjoyable and highly personalised curriculum.